confirmordeny/first-sector-data-sets/README.md

 # First-sector
-Data sets relating to the public sector
+Data sets relating to the public sector.
 Brand new project, not started yet